piyush-agarwal-85/Home-Control-IoT-using-ESP32/README.md

 # Home-Control-IoT-using-ESP32
-This Project Demonstrates making a Home Appliance Control System using ESP32 Microcontroller which can be controlled remotely with an application made on MIT app Inventor
+Developing a home automation system using the ESP32, enabling remote control of appliances with app made on MIT app Inventor via IoT.

 ## Components Used
 - ESP32